-As you can see before our downstairs toilet had no personality and had a horrible green tinge, due to the lighting.
-The first thing we did was install Philip hue bulbs, changing the tone to a crisp blue/white, which instantly made the room look brighter and the floor tiles actually grey (rather than grey/green).
-Another element of the toilet I hated was the sink, it was literally tiny and you couldn’t wash your hands properly in it without water going all over the floor.
-I also never understand why you would have a single tile behind the sink, in my opinion, the whole wall in half hight tiles looks sleeker and brings the room together.
+As you can see before our downstairs toilet had no personality, mainly due to colour and lighting.
+The first thing we did was install Philip hue bulbs.
+This allowed us to change the tone from yellow to a crisp blue/white.
+This intern made the room look brighter and the floor tiles actually grey (rather than grey/green).
+Another element of the toilet I hated was the tiny sink.
+You couldn’t wash your hands properly in it without water going all over the floor, so it had to go.
+I also never understand why you would have a single tile behind the sink.
+In my opinion, the whole wall in half hight tiles looks sleeker and brings the room together.

 After a couple of hours on Pinterest and making a mood board of the room we placed an order for everything and got to work destroying the room.
-The only original items we keep were the floor tiles, toilet, radiator, walls and toilet roll holder, everything else has been replaced or added.
+We kept the floor tiles, toilet, radiator, walls and toilet roll holder, everything else has been replaced or added.

 So here is the downstairs toilet transformation.
 The room now looks bright and modern, with sleek white herringbone tiles drawing your eye up to the stunning wallpaper.
-By having black grout it makes more of a feature of the tiles, which is great for our sink wall and we painted this wall white.
+By having black grout it makes more of a feature of the tiles, which is love.

-One thing to note is you have to be careful with wallpapers in bathrooms unless they are specially made for moisture exposure.
+One thing to note is you have to be careful with wallpapers in bathrooms due to moisture exposure.
 As this is going on a small WC and the two walls where it will have no contact with water, the wallpaper will be ok but if you have moisture on the paper it could cause damage.

 For me no room is complete without some accessories, the interior designer in me gets so excited.
-I love having groupings of three items with staggering heights and mirrors help to bounce around light and make a room look bigger.
+I love having groupings of three items with staggering heights and mirrors help to bounce around light.
+If you have a small room mirror help to make a room look bigger.
 I added touches of pink, grey and green into the accessories to make the room look fresh and add some contrast against the blue wallpaper.
 If you want some greenery in a windowless room look at buying fake or dried plants.
 They add a gorgeous softness to the room without the hassle of water or light.

 So that’s my downstair toilet transformation.
-Hopefully, you can see how easily you can transform a room and how a splash of colour and tile design can make a world of difference.
-If this has inspired you to try your hand at wallpapering then why not check out Photowall and get 25% off any product across the site with ‘stephhannam25’.
+Hopefully, you can see how easily you can transform a room.
+For a bathroom, a splash of colour and tile design can make a world of difference.
+If this has inspired you to try your hand at wallpapering then why not check out Photowall.
+You can get 25% off any product across the site with ‘stephhannam25’.